karljakoblarsson/karljakoblarsson.github.io/cv.md

 Other Experiences
 -----------------

-### Chalmersspexet Bob
+### Producer, Chalmersspexet Bob
 2017

 I am the musical director of the music theater Magnus Ladulås.
-During the year we played over 20 shows for several thousand peaople all over Sweden and Finland.
+During the year we played over 20 shows for several thousand people all over Sweden and Finland.
 I manage an orchestra of 9 musicians and a cast of 7 actors/singers.

+### Student Union Council
+2016-2018

+I was the secretary for the Chalmers Student Union Council 2016-2017 and a member of the council the year after.

-### CHARM - Chalmers student union work fair
+### Event Responsible, CHARM - Chalmers student union work fair
 2015-2016

 I was part of the organizing committee for the Chalmers Student Union Work